master-of-zen/AV1-benchmarks/06.05.2020 AOM RAV1E X265/README.md

-To open image on full, first click image, when right click 'open image in new tab' Please note that ffmpeg x265 were using whole cpu having load of ~1100% on 12 threads system.
+To open image on full, first click image, when right click 'open image in new tab'.

+Please note that ffmpeg x265 were using whole cpu having load of ~1100% on 12 threads system.

 To match in terms of cpu utilization and speed, for Rav1e and AOM I was using [Av1an](https://github.com/master-of-zen/Av1an).